IasonasPs/PacketSniffer-Csharp/README.md

     - Click the `Start` button to begin capturing network packets.
 3. **View packet details:**
     - Captured packets will be displayed in the main window with details such as source, destination, and protocol.
-4. **Filter packets:**
-    - Use the filter options to display only the packets that match your criteria.
 5. **Save captured packets:**
-    - Click the `Save` button to save the captured packets to a file.
+   - The captured packets are save to a file named output.pcap on the desktop.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to create a pull request.
 Please ensure your code follows the project's coding standards and includes appropriate tests.